rcply/rcply.github.io/software_install.md

 ### Compile the HMMER software

 Download the latest [HMMER](http://hmmer.org/download.html) code from http://hmmer.org/download.html.
+HMMER is a set of programs for performing sensitive searches of protein sequence databases using Hidden Markov Models of protein sequence families.

 You could right/ctrl-click on the link and 'Download linked file' or you could use curl: